David Ansell, MD, MPH

 Dr. Phillips is the author of more than 80 publications, four edited textbooks, and a health policy column.
 Janice holds a BSN from North Park College, an MS in Community Health from St. Xavier College, and a PhD in Nursing from the University of Illinois, College of Nursing.
 She is a member of the American Academy of Nursing and the Institute of Medicine of Chicago.
 Dr. Phillips is the Director of Nursing Research and Health Equity at Rush University Medical Center.
 Read more…

-Laura Maria Pigozzi, PhDPigozzi_02BWweb
+Laura Maria Pigozzi, PhD

 The Cook Family Writing Program, Northwestern University | laura.pigozzi@northwestern.edu